schlunsen/claude-control-terminal/docs/IMPLEMENTATION_COMPLETE.md

 ## Conclusion

-The TUI implementation successfully transforms the go-claude-templates CLI into a modern, interactive application.
+The TUI implementation successfully transforms the claude-control-terminal CLI into a modern, interactive application.
 It provides a superior user experience for browsing and installing components while maintaining full backward compatibility with existing functionality.

 The implementation follows Go and Bubble Tea best practices, includes comprehensive documentation, and is ready for production use.